MartinR2295/rm-sec-toolkit/README.md

 rm-sec-toolkit -n -r
 ```

-`-r` is only used to run it directly, because the add notes is also a regular module
+`-r` is only used to run it directly, because the add notes option is also a regular module

 #### Add a flag for ctf's
 ```shell
 rm-sec-toolkit -a flag -n user_flag -f e3b98a4da31a127d4bde6e43033f66ba274cab0eb7eb1c70ec41402bf6273dd8 -r
 ```

-#### Server a directory in the local network
+#### Serve a directory in the local network
-Sometimes it's necessary for ctf's to server some scripts
+Sometimes it's necessary for ctf's to serve some scripts
 in the local network to download it on the target machine.
 That can easily done with the http_file_server module.
 ```shell